 “Hey, you are a smart man, Alex, aren’t you?” he starts right away.

 I have not even ordered my coffee yet.
-I get a feeling that this might be trick question to drag me into another conversation of his favorites: on politics, other people’s appearance or character, the importance of patriarchy, religion, disabled people and so on.
+I get a feeling that this might be the trick question to drag me into another conversation of his favourites: politics, other people’s appearance or character, the importance of patriarchy, religion, disabled people, and so on.
 And I immediately regret my decision.
 Why oh why have I decided to sit there?
 Have I no brains at all?

 – Well, I suppose you can say that, but I would not call myself smart – I reply cautiously.